Domestic Assault / Battery

 With domestic violence charges, it is in the best interest of police officers, other law enforcement, and court officials to err on the side of protecting the victim.
-If you have been arrested for domestic assault or battery in Hernando, Citrus, or Sumter County or the surrounding areas, including Brooksville, Weeki Wachee, High Point, Hernando Beach, Hill 'n Dale, Inverness Highlands, Sugarmill Woods, Lecanto, Wildwood, Lake Panasoffkee, or Bushnell, take strides in making sure you as the alleged offender are protected by contacting Ashley M. Aulls, P.A..
+If you have been arrested for domestic assault or battery in Hernando, Citrus, or Sumter County or the surrounding areas, including Brooksville, Weeki Wachee, High Point, Hernando Beach, Hill ‘n Dale, Inverness Highlands, Sugarmill Woods, Lecanto, Wildwood, Lake Panasoffkee, or Bushnell, take strides in making sure you as the alleged offender are protected by contacting The Law Office of Ashley Aulls, P.A..

 Important Definitions for Florida Domestic Violence

 Department – the Florida Department of Law Enforcement, or FDLE